 It is imperative to review your credit report for accuracy and correctness.
 First, you want to confirm that you initiated all the accounts listed against your name.
 If there are accounts against your name that you didn’t initiate, you may have been a victim of identity theft.
 Also, confirm that all the status on each account is correct.
 If not, file a dispute with the company and try to resolve things with them as soon as possible.
 Signing up for credit monitoring software can prevent identity theft before it happens.

 Do you suspect something fishy with your credit report?
-Click here to learn how to freeze your credit report.
+Learn more how to protect yourself using an online tool.